 When you start out in business it’s really easy to get bogged down in the detail of doing everything yourself.
 It’s also a common thing to think that you have to do it all yourself.
 The truth is, you don’t.
-As entrepreneurs, sole traders and small business owners we waste so much time doing stuff within our businesses when our time is better spent doing other stuff.
+As entrepreneurs, sole traders and small business owners we waste so much time doing stuff within our businesses in stead of outsourcing when our time is better spent doing other stuff.
 Like driving our business in the right direction and keep on moving forward.

 Having been a blogger for many years now I’ve also noticed the same traits with bloggers and content creators as small business owners.
 Taking everything on themselves and are not seeking help for the things they either can’t do or don’t have the time to do.

 My biggest thing is images.
 I struggle so much getting great images to use on both my blogs.
 Sometimes I’ll just strike lucky.
 And other times I’ll spend hours out with my camera.
 Then come home, load up the images and then look at my computer screen in despair.
 Time and effort wasted.
 And then I end up just using ones I get from stock graphics websites and paying for them.
 But sometimes I would love to have more personalised images, like for example with me in them.